keep-network/tbtc-website/src/pages/developers/tbtc-security-model.md

 tBTC v1 relies on a trusted ETH/BTC price feed operated by ecosystem participants.
 The primary feed, operated by MakerDAO, is a medianized feed of prices from Binance, HitBTC, Coinbase, Poloniex, Huobi, and Bitfinex.
 If the primary feed discontinues reporting, the system can fall back to a secondary feed.

 Price feeds introduce a class of attacks that can harm signers -- but thanks to the system design, do not impact depositors.
-A feed with stale or manipulated prices can push deposits into liquidation, but because liquidations are high-start falling-price auctions, signer bonds can be sold with little slippage, and above any manipulated reported price.
+A feed with stale or manipulated prices can push deposits into liquidation, but because liquidations are high-start falling-price auctions, signer bonds can be sold with little [slippage](https://en.wikipedia.org/wiki/Slippage_(finance)), and above any manipulated reported price.
 Short-term price feed manipulations don’t threaten depositor funds, but are a risk for signers.

 A faulty feed that is being manipulated for many blocks begins to threaten the system over time.
 If a feed appears to be manipulated, rational users should redeem their deposits and exit the system.
 Notably, a faulty feed doesn’t interfere with user redemptions.